OUR Executive team

 Bruce is a board member of Family Winemakers of California (FWC), an association dedicated to the advocacy and success of its winery members.
 Bruce uses his role to help support legislation, regulations, and business opportunities beneficial to the California Wine Industry.

 Bruce resides in both Oregon and California with his wife Denise.
-They have raised six children: Amie, a Linfield College graduate and elementary teacher in Oregon; Emily, a UCLA graduate who works for L’Oreal in web writing and media development; Aaron, an engineering graduate from the University of Portland currently employed in Wilsonville, Oregon as a project manager; Adam, a North Central College graduate who is seeking his PhD at USC; Caleb, a North Central College Graduate now working in McMinnville, Oregon, and Molly, a nursing major at the University of Portland who graduates in 2020.
+They have raised six children: Amie, a Linfield College graduate and elementary teacher in Oregon; Emily, a UCLA graduate who works for L’Oreal in web writing and media development; Aaron, an engineering graduate from the University of Portland currently employed in Wilsonville, Oregon as a project manager; Adam, a North Central College graduate who is seeking his PhD at USC; Caleb, a North Central College Graduate now working in McMinnville, Oregon, and Molly, a nurse who works in McMinnville, OR.

 When not at Rack & Riddle, Bruce spends his free time gardening, paying for his kids’ college debts, and awaiting his next visit with granddaughters Audrey, Finley & Grace.